(Post updated in December 2018)

 When I make this bacony liver dish, I wake up the next morning thinking about it, and hoping that there are leftovers in the ‘fridge to eat for breakfast.
 No. Kidding.

 It is so tasty that even my liver-hating daughter loves it.
 I’ve mentioned that twice already, Gentle Reader, because it’s a BIG DEAL.
-She loves it (fourth time) not just tolerates it and gags it down.
+She loves it, she loves it, she loves it (third, fourth and fifth time) not just tolerates it.

 Now that’s big.
 Now that’s amazing.
 Now that’s a keeper recipe.